Running the Example Pipeline¶

 Next, we create a database for the data with:

 $ immunedb_admin create example_db /share/configs

 This creates a new database named

 Identifying or Importing Sequences¶

-For this example, there are two provided input files in
+For this example, there are two input FASTQ files in

 To collapse sequences, run: